Surviving Sexual Assault

 Here are some statistics on sexual assault:

-3. 64% of women who were raped, assaulted or stalked after the age of 18 indicated that they were victimized by a current or former boyfriend, partner or husband (National Violence Against Women Survey, 2000).
+• 64% of women who were raped, assaulted, or stalked after the age of 18 indicated they were victimized by a current or former boyfriend, partner, or husband (National Violence Against Women Survey, 2000).

-4. According to the Rape, Abuse and Incest National Network (RAINN), a sexual assault occurs every two minutes in the U.S. Sexual assault is a criminal act of violence; the victim is never to blame, regardless of the circumstances.
-However, the FBI estimates that only 37% of completed or attempted rapes are reported to law enforcement officials.
+Rape is a criminal act of violence.
+The victim is never to blame, regardless of the circumstances.
+However, the FBI estimates only 37% of completed or attempted rapes are reported to law enforcement officials.

 What typically occurs following a sexual assault?
-Most rape victims initially experience wide-ranging, intense and sometimes contradictory emotions.
-Anxiety, fear and even disbelief are common.
-The individual may be in shock and feel like her life has been destroyed.
-She may be afraid to socialize, travel, or even go to work or school.
+Most survivors initially experience wide-ranging, intense and sometimes contradictory emotions.
+Anxiety, fear, and even disbelief are common.
+Individuals may be in shock and feel like their life has been destroyed.
+They may be afraid to socialize, travel, or even go to work or school.
 Developing trusting relationships may seem almost impossible.
-She may feel rage toward the perpetrator, yet experience irrational feelings of self-blame.
+They may feel rage toward the perpetrator, yet experience irrational feelings of self-blame.
 Many victims question whether they provoked the attack by how they dressed or acted, wonder if they could have foreseen or prevented what occurred, and harbor feelings of shame.

 Just as disturbing as the initial reaction are the long-term consequences.
-According to the World Health Organization (2002), sexual assault victims are three times more likely to become depressed, four times more likely to consider suicide, six times more likely to suffer from post-traumatic stress disorder, 13 times more likely to abuse alcohol, and 26 times more likely to abuse drugs.
-For example, some women develop symptoms of post-traumatic stress disorder (PTSD) where they experience intense anxiety, flashbacks or nightmares of the event, and phobic avoidance of situations that are a reminder of the trauma.
-Some women develop eating disorders or engage in self-injury such as cutting in an attempt to minimize or avoid painful memories.
+According to the World Health Organization (2002), sexual assault victims are three times more likely to become depressed, four times more likely to consider suicide, six times more likely to experience posttraumatic stress, 13 times more likely to abuse alcohol, and 26 times more likely to abuse drugs.
+For example, some survivors develop symptoms of PTSD where they experience intense anxiety, flashbacks or nightmares of the event, and phobic avoidance of situations that are a reminder of the trauma.
+Some survivors also develop eating disorders or engage in self-injury such as cutting in an attempt to minimize or avoid painful memories.
 At a minimum, problems in relationships, sexual difficulties, and feelings panic and anxiety can persist for years.

 Helpful resources on sexual assault: